meteor/tutorials/steps/react/step09.md

   <strong>{this.props.task.username}</strong>: {this.props.task.text}
 </span>
 ```

+In your browser, add some tasks and notice that your username shows up.
+Old tasks that we added before this step won't have usernames attached; you can just delete them.

 Now, users can log in and we can track which user each task belongs to.
 Let's look at some of the concepts we just discovered in more detail.